How to Retire at 60 with $2 Million: A Step-by-Step Guide

 Healthcare Costs: The Big Challenge 💊

-Healthcare is a major wildcard when learning how to retire at 64 with 2 million dollars.
-Before 65, you’re ineligible for Medicare, so you’ll need private insurance via the Affordable Care Act (ACA) or COBRA.
+Healthcare is a major wildcard before Medicare begins at 65.
+If you retire earlier, you’ll need private insurance via the Affordable Care Act (ACA) or COBRA.
 Premiums vary by state, income, and plan, ranging from $500–$1,500 monthly.
-To save, explore options like those in our guide on health insurance for early retirees.
 After 65, Medicare reduces costs, but premiums, co-insurance, and supplemental plans (Medigap) add up.
 Long-term care, often uncovered, is another concern.
-For regional estimates, check Healthcare.gov.
+For federal marketplace info, see Healthcare.gov.

 Travel and Leisure Costs ✈️